How To Choose the Right Divorce Process For You

 Negotiating directly with your spouse is always going to be the cheapest way to get divorced.
 It’s also the easiest way to make mistakes or get taken advantage of.
 If there is a power imbalance in your relationship, negotiating directly with your spouse won't work.
 The same thing is true if you or your spouse doesn’t understand finances.

 Getting lawyers to help you negotiate your divorce amicably can work amazingly well.
 But you have to have the right lawyers!
 You need lawyers who will work with you to negotiate a settlement, rather than fight in court.
-Hiring the wrong lawyers can turn your “co-operative divorce” into all out war.
+Hiring the wrong lawyers can turn your “co-operative divorce” into all-out war.

 The Pros and Cons of Arbitration

-The biggest upside of arbitration is that it can be used to settle either your entire case, or a piece of your case.
+The biggest upside of arbitration is that it can be used to settle either your entire case, or just a piece of your case.
 So, if you have one big issue in your divorce that, if you could just settle that, everything else would fall into place, arbitration could be a great option for you.

 Divorce arbitration is also cheaper, more flexible and more private than going to court.